-Check out the descriptions of each stove’s features below to help you make the right decision for which one to buy.
+Check out each stove’s features to help you make the right decision purchase decision.

 These versatile grills not only grill meat, but also smoke it!
 You can even bake some of your dinners in these gills.